cypress-io/cypress-documentation/source/api/commands/intercept.md

 // will match any HTTP method to urls that end with 3 or 5 cy.intercept('**/users?_limit=+(3|5)')
 ```

-**Note:** passing a URL as a string to `cy.intercept` will automatically set `matchUrlAgainstPath` to `true`, which means that request matching will fall back to trying to match the supplied string against the path if matching it against the URL fails.

 **Tip:** you can evaluate your URL using DevTools console to see if the {% url 'minimatch pattern' https://www.npmjs.com/package/minimatch %} is correct.